 A threshold of 20-30 per 10 sweeps is suitable for good growing conditions.
 Agronomists in the Black Soil Zone of Alberta with good soil moisture have in the past considered 50-80 per 10 sweeps to be a more likely threshold.
 You might even go higher.
 Threshold tables developed from lygus research in the 1980s and 1990s were very specific about the estimated damage of each lygus bug in 10 sweeps relative to crop price and cost of control.
 That level of precision below one lygus per sweep is deemed inaccurate in light of new data from Agriculture and Agri-Food Canada lygus research in the recent years.

 In dry conditions: A lower threshold may be suitable for dry conditions, but since drought also restricts canola yield potential, growers should be cautious about spraying under the established threshold of 20-30 per 10 sweeps.
 Using the lower end of the threshold (about 20 per 10 sweeps) may be appropriate for stressed canola with less ability to compensate for feeding.
-Research indicates that lygus numbers below 10 per 10 sweeps (one per sweep) can on occasion increase yield in good growing conditions – likely through plant compensation for a small amount of feeding stress.
+Research on the Validation of lygus and other insect pest thresholds in commercial farms throughout the Prairie Provinces indicates that lygus numbers below 10 per 10 sweeps (one per sweep) can on occasion increase yield in good growing conditions – likely through plant compensation for a small amount of feeding stress.
 Numbers below 10 per 10 sweeps are unlikely to affect yield even under dry conditions, although this has not been researched.
 Spraying below 10 per 10 sweeps as indicated on the older threshold charts would not be advised, regardless of canola price.